 It dates back to the 1950s when direction signs pointing to the continent had a special white-on-green colour scheme (standing out from the otherwise entirely back-on-white signs).
 These were used for traffic heading to the Channel Ports and also Harwich in Essex.
 In Kent, even then, the green signs were sending port traffic down the A20, avoiding the Medway Towns.

 Over time, more of the A20 was bypassed and the fragments joined to become the M20.
-Even so, the Department of Transport saw no reason to bother finishing the route, and the section between Maidstone and Ashford was missing for many years.
+Even so, the Department of Transport saw no reason to finish the route, and the section between Maidstone and Ashford was missing for many years.

 In the early 1990s it was realised that most people coming through the Channel Tunnel would be driving off (certainly at this side, where the onward rail link has only just been finished to much fanfare).
 The answer was to connect up the bits and form the M20 we know and love today.
 The M2 was left as a short bypass while the M20 was extended and upgraded by the good fortune of being the road to Folkestone.